packages

 9.3 Uncertainty

 Similarly, not all observations have the same degree of accuracy.
-An organism’s exact location will likely have an area of uncertainty around it, which can grow or shrink depending on the method of observation and the species observed, similar to coordinate precision.
-However, a main distinction between record uncertainty and record precision is that data infrastructures like the ALA can add uncertainty to a record.
-Obscuring a record’s exact location is usually for sensitivity purposes.
-Although obscuring data is important for protecting individual species, uncertainty inevitably affects how robust the results from species distribution models are, so it is important to be aware of location uncertainty.
+An organism’s exact location will likely have an area of uncertainty around it.
+This uncertainty can vary due to the opportunistic condition of an observation (a species was observed at some distance before moving elsewhere), or from inaccurate measurement or documentation.
+However, a main distinction between record uncertainty and record precision is that data infrastructures like the ALA can add uncertainty to a record, usually for sensitivity purposes (described in more detail in the next section).
+Although adding uncertainty to data is important for protecting individual species, uncertainty inevitably affects how robust the results from species distribution models are, so it is important to be aware of location uncertainty.

 When downloading data from the ALA with the galah package, it’s possible to include the coordinateUncertaintyInMeters